 New studies are showing that there’s a well-worn path the to kind of creativity that can lead to real connections that encourage mental health and happiness.

 The Surprising Value of Doing ‘Nothing’

 Seppala points to inventor Nikola Tesla who was recovering from an illness in Budapest when a friend took him on long walks to help restore his health.
-Tesla was watching a sunset on one of these long walks and had a sudden insight about rotating magnetic fields.
-That led to the development of the use of alternating current in electricity.
+Tesla was watching a sunset on one of these long walks and had a sudden insight into rotating magnetic fields.
+That led to the development of the use of alternating currents in electricity.